vekatze/neut/book/src/noetic-optimization.md

 ## Result Type Restriction

 A noema doesn't make sense if its hyle is discarded.
-Because of that, `let-on` cannot return a noema as its result.
-Indeed, we can break memory safety if `let-on` can return a noema:
+This means, for example, we can break memory safety if `let-on` can return a noema:

 ```neut
 let xs = [1, 2]